 - Discover Friendship Force Journeys which are usually initiated by FFI and visit those parts of the world where there are no existing clubs.

 - Cruise Friendship Force Journeys which are usually initiated by FFI and are cruises with a Friendship Force focus.

 Members are welcome to apply to join a Friendship Force journey to anywhere in the world.
 For a full list of current outward Friendship Force Journeys, go to the FFI website - click here.

 Please note that the Friendship Force Journeys and the details shown are only indicative and frequently vary as a result of negotiations between the clubs concerned.
 The details can involve actual dates, order of visits, or other itinerary details.

 New Zealand and Australian clubs have their own journey listing in the South Pacific E-Flyer.
 To view the latest South Pacific E-Flyer, go to the South Pacific E-Flyer tab.

-Policy documents on health & mobility and an ambassador code of conduct can be found in the Members Section under Google Docs.
+Policy documents on health & mobility and an ambassador code of conduct can be found in the Members Section (My Pages) under Google Docs - see Journeys folder.